dickinson0718/f23-classmaterial/syllabus.md

 - Location: A-2-108 MAK
   - Mondays & Wednesdays Noon - 12:50pm
   - Tuesdays & Thursdays 11:15am - Noon
+- Additional Office Hours by Appointment
+  - Send me an email and we can find a common time to meet.
+I’m available virtually too!

 Contact:

 - [Piazza](piazza.com/gvsu/fall2023/cis161/home) **preferred**
 - [dickinsw@gvsu.edu](mailto:dickinsw@gvsu.edu?subject=[CIS161]) ^^^in almost all cases use Piazza

+## Course Introduction

+Programming is a craft, learning to think like a programmer isn’t something you pick up overnight.
+As in skills like drawing, writing, painting, woodworking, knitting or playing an instrument, dedicating time consistently to practice is an effective way to build aptitude.
+This course is structured to encourage regular practice through lecture, coding activities, and weekly readings.

+## Why Take This Course?

+• This course will help strengthen your problem-solving skills.
+• Logical reasoning, problem solving and the ability to create new technologies are vital 21st century skills.
+• Computing skills can be acquired with practice and study.
+• Computing skills apply across disciplines.

 ## Course Description, Location & Times